Skip to main content

 Number of rows: 5

-Strong Consistency namespaces cause some changes to rack aware configurations.
+SC namespaces cause some changes to rack awareness configurations.

-For a strong-consistency namespace to be rack-aware, the roster list becomes a series of node-id@rack-id pairs.
+For an SC namespace to be rack aware, the roster list becomes a series of node-id@rack-id pairs.
 Each entry in the roster list needs to define which rack a node is on (defaulting to rack-id 0 if none is defined).
-The roster can be manually constructed by appending @rack-id to each node-id in a comma separated list.
+The roster can be manually constructed by appending @rack-id to each node-id in a comma-separated list.

-Note: the rack-id is specified in each namespace.
-It is possible to set different rack-ids for different namespaces, and it is possible to have some namespaces not be rack aware.
+The rack ID is specified in each namespace.
+It is possible to set different rack IDs for different namespaces, and it is possible to have some namespaces not be rack aware.

-However, management of this list may be simplified by just configuring rack-id on each node.
+Managing this list can be simplified by configuring rack-id on each node.

-These configured rack-ids will automatically appear in the observed_nodes list, which can then be used directly as a roster list in the set-roster command.
-The following will describe configuring Strong Consistency with rack aware by using the rack-id configuration to generate the observed_nodes list.
+These configured rack IDs automatically appear in the observed_nodes list, which can then be used as a roster list in the set-roster command.
+The following describes how to configure SC with rack awareness by using the rack-id configuration to generate the observed_nodes list.

-To configure rack aware for a namespace configured with strong-consistency, modify the rack-id configuration for each namespace in the /etc/aerospike/aerospike.conf file.
+To configure rack awareness for a namespace configured with SC, modify the rack-id parameter for each namespace in the aerospike.conf file.

 namespace test {